A Dominating Season Pays Dividends for Austin Theriault

 Austin locked up the Sioux Chief Short Track Challenge title after winning at Salem in early September.
 He won a total of four short track events and earned an average finish of 2.7 on tracks one-mile and shorter.
 There’s that consistency again for a cool $10,500 to be awarded at the banquet.

-The most recent victory for Austin came on the mile and a half Kentucky Speedway on September 22.
+The seventh and final victory for Austin came on the mile and a half Kentucky Speedway on September 22.
 The exciting green, white, checkered finish propelled Austin to a 245-point lead over 18-year old rookie, Riley Herbst in the General Tire Superspeedway Challenge.
 With such a lead, a third title was secured before the season finale at Kansas.